geduldig/TwitterAPI/README.md

 * TwSearch.get_quota() returns the quota status, including the remaining number of searches and, if the quota was exceeded, the time until which searches should be suspended.

 * TwSearch.past_results() returns tweets by successively calling TwSearch.results().
 With each call the previous 'page' of tweets is returned.
-However, this is hidden so that all the client sees is a generator successively older tweets.
+However, this is hidden so that all the client sees is a generator of successively older tweets.
 Twitter will return at most about 1 week of old tweets unless the generator quits with a quota exceeded exception first.

 * TwSearch.new_results() operates similarly to past_results() except pages of newer rather than older tweets are returned.
 Like the streaming method, this method is not guaranteed to get all tweets.
 TwStream.results() and TwSearch.new_results() return mostly the same tweets, although you will see discrepancies.

-*Posting Tweets*
+***Posting Tweets***

 TwUpdate provides a method for posting (tweeting) a 140 character message.

-*Trends*
+***Trends***

-TwTrends has a method for getting the trending words and hashtags for a given place, and another method for getting all places (countries and towns) that have trending data.
-For added convenience, there is also a method for returning worldwide trends.
+TwTrends has a method for getting the trending words and hashtags for a given place, and another method for getting all places (countries, cities and towns) that have trending data.
+There is also a method for returning worldwide trends.

 ### Authentication ###

 Twitter requests require OAuth authentication.
 This is done by passing an instance of TwCredentials to the initiator of any class.
-TwCredentials is a simple class for holding OAuth's consumer and access token keys and secrets.
-You can either instantiate TwCredentials class with the four keys and secrets, or use the the TwCredentials class method read_file which reads a text file that has a line for each key and secret, like this:
+TwCredentials is a simple class that holds OAuth's consumer and access token keys and secrets.
+You can either instantiate TwCredentials with the four keys and secrets, or use the the TwCredentials class method read_file which reads a text file that has a line for each key and secret, like this:

-`consumer_key=<YOUR CONSUMER KEY>'
+	consumer_key=<YOUR CONSUMER KEY>
-`consumer_secret=<YOUR CONSUMER SECRET>'
+	consumer_secret=<YOUR CONSUMER SECRET>
+	access_token_key=<YOUR ACCESS TOKEN KEY>
-`access_token_key=<YOUR ACCESS TOKEN KEY>' `access_token_secret=<YOUR ACCESS TOKEN SECRET>'
+	access_token_secret=<YOUR ACCESS TOKEN SECRET>

 ### Extras ###

 Sub-package twitterapi.tools has command line scripts that demonstrate how to work with the classes.
-You will first need to enter your twitter application credentials in twitterapi/tools/credentials.txt.
+First, you will need to enter your twitter application credentials in twitterapi/tools/credentials.txt.
 Then, you can use the following syntax:

-`python -m twitterapi.tools.Search [-new] word(s)`
+	python -m twitterapi.tools.Search [-new] word(s)
-`python -m twitterapi.tools.Stream word(s)`
+	python -m twitterapi.tools.Stream word(s)
-`python -m twitterapi.tools.Trends [-woeid woeid]` `python -m twitterapi.tools.Update message`
+	python -m twitterapi.tools.Trends [-woeid woeid]
+	python -m twitterapi.tools.Update message

 ### External Dependencies ###